codeway-0841/Bugged.dev/content/posts/Next-generation-web-with-isInputPending/Next-generation-web-with-isInputPending.md

 > `isInputPending` is an experimental tool, so I don't recommend using it now, and in the future, it's going to help frameworks/libraries schedulers.
 So it's for packages more than personal/business uses.

-Assume we have a huge to calculate function called `expensiveWork`, And we're going to schedule it without breaking the web page.
+Assume we have a huge to calculate function called `expensiveWork`, And we're going to run it without breaking the web page.

 ```jsx
  function expensive() {